OVI / DUI Field Sobriety Tests In Ohio

 The Tests.
 The National Highway Traffic Safety Administration (NHTSA) developed standardized field sobriety tests to help law enforcement officers decide whether to arrest people for drunk driving.
 Officers now administer these tests in nearly every DUI / OVI case.
 The results of the tests are introduced at trial as evidence that the defendant was driving under the influence or over the limit, and the tests are also used at motion hearings to determine whether the officer's arrest decision was justified.

-How I Can Help.
-I am certified in field sobriety testing.
-I completed the same training in the NHTSA field sobriety testing that law enforcement officers complete.
-I know how the tests are supposed to be administered, so when I review a cruiser video and/or cross-examine an officer, I know if the officer made mistakes in administering the tests.
+How the Dominy Law firm Can Help.
+We are certified in field sobriety testing.
+We have also completed the same training in the NHTSA field sobriety testing that law enforcement officers complete.
+We know how the tests are supposed to be administered, so when we review a cruiser video and/or cross-examine an officer, we know if the officer made mistakes in administering the tests.
 When officers make mistakes in administering field sobriety tests, the results of the tests may be excluded from trial and may also be excluded from the judge's determination of whether the arrest was justified.
 An officer’s mistakes on field sobriety tests are also used at trial to counter the officer’s testimony that the tests prove a client was driving under the influence.The Three Standardized Field Sobriety Tests Used In DUI / OVI Investigations

 Horizontal Gaze Nystagmus (HGN).
 Horizontal gaze nystagmus is an involuntary jerking of the eyeball as the eyeball moves to the side, and studies conducted for NHTSA conclude that the ingestion of alcohol increases the presence of nystagmus.
 To test for horizontal gaze nystagmus, an officer has you follow a pen or other stimulus with your eyes.
 The officer is not simply checking to see if you follow the pen but is instead checking to see if there is nystagmus present.
 The officer checks for nystagmus in three different ways and scores a "clue" each time nystagmus is observed.
 The officer checks both eyes individually, so there are a total of six possible "clues".
 If the officer observes four or more "clues", there is a probability that your Blood Alcohol Content is .08 or higher.